padiketeku/EarthObservation101-Practicals/Activity-13-Classification of Surface Types-Unsupervised Method.md

 At the end of this activity, you should be able to: <br>

+- randomly sample pixels to use as a training data
+- train a k-means algorithm
+- organise pixels into clusters using the k-means method
+- qualitatively assess the performance of the k-means classification
 - collect point features
 - perform k-means clustering (unsupervised classification)
 - perform CART classification (supervised technique)